Skip to main content

 Additional actions that we will take include:

-• Investing in anti-oppression training for the board of trustees and staff on an annual basis, and seeking opportunities for donors and supporters to participate in future trainings;
+• Investing in anti-oppression training for the board of trustees and staff on an annual basis;

 SFAI affirms these steps are not enough to secure justice for oppressed peoples, but we remain committed to compassionate engagement, to learn from our mistakes, and to continue to take necessary action.